scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Extended Mission took over two years, and required the use of many other Python libraries in addition to MONTE.
 The resulting navigation framework can't be properly characterized as MONTE itself.
-Rather, it is a custom application built using the MONTE library to peform navigation for that specific mission.
+Rather, it is a custom application built using the MONTE library to perform navigation for that specific mission.

 This is important to note because it illustrates the way in which